-3.4.5 Development Quality Requirement (DQR) Standards

-- 3.4.6 All accommodation built using Social Housing Grant will be required to meet the Welsh Government's Development Quality Requirements (DQR) or the most recent Welsh Government standards. - 3.4.7 Consideration should be given by private developers to provide affordable units to DQR standards since people on the Councils' Housing Register will only qualify for affordable housing that meets DQR.
-Additionally, RSLs can only purchase properties with a grant that are in line with DQR standards.
-Therefore providing affordable units that are in line with DQR standards could allow flexibility for RSLs to purchase those units should the developer fail to find suitably qualified individuals.

-3.4.8 Overall Floor Area of Dwelling

-- 3.4.9 Annex D of the Acceptable Cost Guidance (2015) includes a Table that outlines the notional floor areas for different types of residential units.
+- 3.4.5 Development Quality Requirement (DQR) Standards - 3.4.6 All accommodation built using Social Housing Grant will be required to meet the Welsh Government's Development Quality Requirements (DQR) or the most recent Welsh Government standards. - 3.4.7 The Council's preference is that private developers provide affordable units to DQR standards as set by Welsh Government, which can then be let to applicants on the Social Housing Register.
+Therefore providing affordable units that are in line with DQR standards could allow flexibility for RSLs to purchase those units should the developer fail to find suitably qualified individuals. - 3.4.8 Overall Floor Area of Dwelling - 3.4.9 Annex D of the Acceptable Cost Guidance (2015) includes a Table that outlines the notional floor areas for different types of residential units.
 This table has been reproduced within Appendix 5 of this SPG. - 3.4.10 The Notional Floor Areas are provided as guidance on the expected floor areas that would be achieved if Development Quality Requirements (DQR) were implemented in full for each house or flat type listed.
 They are not a minimum sizes as the main criterion should be that all designs comply with DQR rather than merely achieving a notional floor area.
 House or flat designs that are fully DQR compliant can be achieved with floor areas below the notional figures.
 For dwellings that are not DQR compliant we would expect their floor areas to be below the notional figures in Appendix 5. - 3.4.11 The Acceptable Cost Guidance (2015) provides clarity on how the notional floor areas are calculated.
 It states: